Satwik-uppada/Analytics-Vidya/README.md

 ```

 3. **Set up environment variables**
-- You will need to create an account on the [Elastic search website](https://www.elastic.co/elasticsearch).
+- You must create an account on the [Elastic search website](https://www.elastic.co/elasticsearch).
-- Then create a new project (I chose 14 days free trial)
+- Then create a new project (I chose 14 day free trial)
-- Give Index Name (I named it as search tool).
+- Give the index name (I named it a search tool).

 ![Image](https://github.com/user-attachments/assets/b05e4092-b6b4-4cf0-a2a3-1fc9b6e73473)